Why Does Signal Chain Order Matter?

 Position 4: Overdrive, Distortion, and Fuzz

-This is where things get exciting.
-Your gain pedals — whether overdrive, distortion, or fuzz — sit after the compressor and before the amp.
-They're the heart of your tone for any style that involves crunch, grit, or all-out saturation.
+Your gain pedals (overdrive, distortion, or fuzz) sit after the compressor and before the amp.
+The heart of your tone for any style involving crunch, grit, or all-out saturation.

-The order within this section matters too if you're stacking drives.
-The general rule is: lower gain before higher gain.
-So if you're running a Tube Screamer and a Big Muff, the Tube Screamer goes first.
-The reason?
+The order within this section matters too if you are stacking drives.
+The general rule: lower gain before higher gain.
+Running a Tube Screamer and a Big Muff, the Tube Screamer goes first.
 A mild overdrive pushing into a heavier gain stage adds sustain and tightens the low end without making things muddy.
-Flip that order, and the heavy fuzz hits the overdrive in a way that often sounds mushy and undefined.
+Flip that order and the heavy fuzz hits the overdrive in a way that usually sounds mushy and undefined.

-You don't need all of these.
+You do not need all of these.
 Most players have two or three gain options.
-But when you stack, keep it lower-to-higher and you'll stay out of trouble.
+But when you stack, keep it lower-to-higher.

 Boost Placement: Before vs After Drive